• Home

 Questions to consider...

-1. Do you have an acoustic piano or a full-length keyboard with weighted keys?
-A keyboard is full length if it has 88 keys total; 52 white and 36 black.
+1. Do you have an acoustic piano or a full-length electric keyboard with weighted keys?
+A keyboard is full length if it has 88 keys total: 52 white and 36 black.

-2. Are you able to be involved in practicing with your child 30 minutes every day?
+2. Are you able to be involved in practicing with your child 30 minutes each day?

 In-Person Piano Lessons